-- Try to temporary disable the page file on your system (No paging file option), restart your computer, enable the paging file (Automatically manage paging file size for all drives option) and restart your computer again.
+- Try to temporary disable the page file on your computer (No paging file option), restart your computer, enable the paging file (Automatically manage paging file size for all drives option), and reboot again;

-- If the problem of heavy loading of the computer by the Compressed memory process occurs only after waking from the Sleep or Hibernate mode (and disappears after the restart), try to download and install the latest versions of drivers for your disk controllers (ACPI/AHCI/RAID/SCSI), hard drives and video card from the official websites.
-After that it is recommended to disable automatic driver update.
+- If the problem of the high load of the computer by the Compressed memory process occurs only after waking from the Sleep or Hibernate modes (and disappears after the restart), try to download and install the latest versions of drivers for your storage controllers (ACPI/AHCI/RAID/SCSI), hard drives and video card from the official websites.
+After that, it is recommended to disable automatic driver update.

-If these actions did not help, you can try to disable the compressed memory.
+If these actions didn’t help, you can try to completely prevent Windows from using compressed memory.

-How to Disable the Compressed Memory in Windows 10
+How to Disable the Memory Compression in Windows 10 and 11?

-If you want to make sure that Windows 10 works stable without using the compressed memory, you can temporarily disable this feature.
-To do it, start PowerShell with the administrator privileges.
+If you want to make sure that Windows 10 works stable without using compressed memory, you can temporarily disable this feature.
+To do it, open an elevated PowerShell prompt.
 Let’s make sure that the compressed memory is enabled:

 And restart your computer:

-After the system has booted, watch the system behavior.
+Check if the overall system performance has changed after disabling compressed memory.
 If the performance has improved, you can leave your Windows 10 with the compressed memory disabled.

 In some cases, users are recommended to fix problems with compressed memory with the following actions:

-- Disable full memory diagnostic RunFullMemoryDiagnostic job in the Task Scheduler (Task Scheduler -> Task Scheduler library -> Microsoft -> Windows -> MemoryDiagnostic -> RunFullMemoryDiagnostic (Detects and mitigates problems in physical memory – RAM) -> Disable.
+- Disable full memory diagnostic RunFullMemoryDiagnostic task in the Task Scheduler (Task Scheduler -> Task Scheduler library -> Microsoft -> Windows -> MemoryDiagnostic -> RunFullMemoryDiagnostic (Detects and mitigates problems in physical memory – RAM) -> Disable;